 Payment Processor

 The company that provides your payment terminal and runs each transaction.
 The terminal or device allows merchants to accept credit cards.
 It also sends payment details to the credit card network.
-After it’s done this, the payment authorization goes back to the acquiring bank.
+After this is done, the payment authorization goes back to the acquiring bank.

 Credit Card Network